Loyola Catholic School: Good Counsel Campus

-The Good Counsel Campus is located on Good Counsel Hill in Mankato, MN.
+The Good Counsel Campus is located on Good Counsel Hill in Mankato, Minnesota.
 The hill is located on the eastern side of Mankato, and the water tower on the Hill can be seen from most parts of town.
 The elementary part of the school is located in a wing of the building, while the high school occupies the rest of the building.
 There are about twenty students in each class.
-The curriculum of the school includes four years required of religion, math and English and three years of social studies, and science.
+The curriculum of the school includes four years required of religion, mathematics and English and three years of social studies, and science.
 The curriculum also requires two years of foreign language (French and Spanish are offered).
 There are four Advanced Placement (AP) classes offered at Loyola Catholic School.
 They are AP Calculus, AP Biology, AP Government, and AP English.
 All of the AP courses offer students the chance to gain college credit.
 The high school also is a member of the Minnesota State High School League (MSHSL).